CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Learning Objects, View Semantics, and Contrastive Construction over CSTS

 A transformation $v \in \mathfrak{V}$ is valid only if: \begin{enumerate} \item focal identity is preserved; \item typed relationship semantics are not violated; \item temporal support remains coherent; \item provenance remains recoverable; \item the transformed object retains the same underlying behavioral interpretation. \end{enumerate}

-These constraints are important.
-Without them, contrastive learning may collapse into learning invariances that are operationally meaningless or that erase the very threat signal one seeks to preserve.
-The value of contrastive learning in this setting is precisely that it can encourage semantically aligned views to occupy nearby regions of embedding space while preserving separation from semantically distinct behavior \cite{khosla2020supcon,koukoulis2025selfsup,wilkie2026contrastive}.
+These constraints are essential.
+Without them, contrastive or metric learning may encourage invariances that are operationally meaningless or that erase the very threat signal one aims to preserve.
+The value of contrastive learning in the CSTS setting is precisely that semantically aligned views can be brought close in embedding space while semantically distinct behavior remains separable~\cite{khosla2020supcon,koukoulis2025selfsup,wilkie2026contrastive}.